liufengyun/gestalt/README.md

 Design Goals:

 - __Portable__ -- better IDE experience, works both in Scala and Dotty
-- __Solid__ -- compiler crashes to a minimum, no hack required in writing macros
+- __Solid__ --  friendly typing error instead of compiler crashes or hacks
 - __Friendly__ -- no knowledge about compiler internals, no dependent universes
-- __Hygienic__ -- hygiene guaranteed by the type system

 ## Examples